The project

 Project objective: Urban strengthening through professional cooperation

-Strengthening city diplomacy as a form of foreign relations - just like strengthening municipalities in the implementation of the 2030 Agenda and their contribution to climate protection - is in the interest of the German government.
-The coalition agreement "Mehr Fortschritt wagen 2021-2025“ ("Dare to make more progress") gives the new federal government the mandate to do so:
+Strengthening city diplomacy as a supplement to foreign policy relations is in the interest of the German government, as is supporting municipalities in the implementation of the 2030 Agenda and their contribution to climate protection.
+The coalition agreement “Dare to make more progress 2021-2025” gives the German government the mandate to do so:

-"We are strengthening the relations between the cities and expanding urban diplomacy."
-This means that the federal level is obliged to integrate the cities into foreign policy work.
+“We are strengthening ties between cities and expanding urban diplomacy.”
+Thus, the federal level has committed itself to integrating cities into foreign policy work.

-Since 2022, the Urban Diplomacy Exchange project has been addressing German cities and their partner cities in the United States of America and the United Kingdom on the issues of sustainable development.
+The Urban Diplomacy Exchange project was launched at the end of 2021 and is adressing German cities and their partner cities in the United States of America and the United Kingdom covering the topics of sustainable development.

-Commissioned by the German Federal Foreign Office https://www.auswaertiges-amt.de/de carried out and promoted and by the Service Agency Communities in One World (SKEW) from Commitment Global in cooperation with the Association of German Cities (Deutscher Städtetag) https://www.staedtetag.de .
+The project is commissioned by the German Federal Foreign Office and carried out by the Service Agency Communities in One World (SKEW) from Engagement Global in cooperation with the Association of German Cities .

-In addition to those topics of the 2030 Agenda that the cities select together in their partnership, the sustainability goals (SDGs) 11, 16 and 17 in the context of urban diplomacy are particularly important:
+In addition to those topics of the 2030 Agenda, which the cities jointly select in their partnership, the sustainable development goals (SDGs) 11, 16 and 17 are particularly relevant:

-The professional and municipal political exchange between the cities strengthens municipal partnerships and supports the international networking of cities in their commitment to sustainable development and peace.
+Professional and local political exchange between the cities strengthens partnerships and supports international networking in the fight for sustainable development and peace.

-• The technical thematic exchange helps to maintain and diversify the partnerships at the level of local governance and to define concrete new approaches for cooperation.
+• The expert exchange helps to live and diversify the partnerships at the level of the specialist administrations and to define concrete approaches for cooperation.

-• The political exchange on local level strengthens the direct dialogue between the city leaders and helps to strengthen partnerships at the political level.
+• The local political exchange strengthens the direct dialogue between city leaders and contributes to strengthening partnerships at the political level.

-The cities participating in the project bring in the experts as well as extensive know-how in municipal services of general interest, the implementation of the 2030 Agenda and climate protection.
+The cities participating in the project bring in the human resources of experts and, with their extensive know-how in municipal services of general interest, contribute to the implementation of the 2030 Agenda and the promotion of climate protection.

 Project goals